NaimAyat/UCLA_CS131/Lab4.md

        in helper lt a b []
      ```
 5. In Java, is the subtype relation transitive?
 That is, if A is a subtype of B and B is a subtype of C, is A a subtype of C?
+   * Answer: Yes.
+By definition of a subtype, if B is contained in C, then C has all properties of B. If A is contained in B, then B has all properties of A. Hence, C must have all properties of A.